Narrow Bridge Arts Center

 Chicago, IL, USA

 The Narrow Bridge Arts Center project envisions the transformation of a 100-year old building in the Woodlawn neighborhood of Chicago to a net-zero energy Arts Center and residence.
 The building, originally built as a synagogue in 1921, was used most recently by Chicago's Cosmoplitan Church of Prayer.
-Upon completion, the building will be home to visual and performing arts studios, a woodshop, communal space, and a choir loft will be converted to an artist's residence.
+Upon completion, the building will be home to visual and performing arts studios, a woodshop, communal space, and an artist's residence.
 Through the deployment of ground source heat pumps, solar panels, and extensive upgrades to the building's envelope, the project expects to successfully function as a true carbon neutral facility.
-Forge is currently providing project planning and estimating services, and will ultimately serve as General Contractor on the project.
-The center is expected to open in early 2022.
+Forge provided project planning and estimating services, and is now serving as Owner's Representative on the project during construction.
+The center is expected to open in early 2024.

 Beth Emet The Free Synagogue